Loading...

 | Nasal prongs / cannulae | Low-flow oxygen; can be sutured for stability | Mild to moderate hypoxia in stable patients |

-| HFNC | Heated humidified high-flow oxygen with some PEEP effect | Bronchiolitis and moderate distress |
+| HFNC | Warm high-flow oxygen that also gives a small pressure effect | Bronchiolitis and moderate distress |

-| CPAP | Continuous positive pressure via prongs or mask to splint the airway and prevent alveolar collapse | Significant distress |
+| CPAP | Continuous pressure through prongs or a mask to help keep the airway and air sacs open | Significant distress |

 | Face mask | Simple mask or non-rebreather with variable FiO₂ | Moderate to severe hypoxia and emergencies |